 Note from AFC: While the No Cure Language has been removed from the Colorado State Statutes and the words No Know Cure have been removed from the SOMB Standards and Guidelines, the Standards and Guidelines continue to convey this false and destructive underlying message.
 Clearly, our work is not yet finished.

-Origins of the No Known Cure Philosophy
+Origins of the No Known Cure Myth

 Originally posted April 2012